isomerpages/mlaw-corp/_about-us/4b-queries-under-other-law-related-agencies.md

 * reciprocal enforcement of maintenance orders made by foreign courts or tribunals under the Maintenance Orders (Facilities for Enforcement) Act and Maintenance Orders (Reciprocal Enforcement) Act.

+**Small Claims Tribunal**

+The Small Claims Tribunals are part of the Subordinate Courts of Singapore.
+The Tribunals were established to provide a quick and inexpensive forum for the resolution of small claims between consumers and suppliers.
+The Tribunals have jurisdiction to hear claims not exceeding $10,000, where the claims relate to disputes arising from:

+* a contract for the sale of goods; or

+* a contract for the provision of services; or

+* tortious damage to property (but not including damage arising in connection with motor vehicle accidents)

+* any contract relating to a lease of residential premises not exceeding 2 years

+**Free Legal Advice**

+The Pro Bono Services Office coordinates and administers all pro bono initiatives of the Law Society, including the following:

+* the Criminal Legal Aid Scheme;

+* the Project Law Help initiative;

+* the Law Awareness initiative (a public education initiative to raise public awareness of the law by way of conducting public education seminars and exhibitions regularly and publication of educational information)

+* the Community Legal Clinics.

+If you wish to seek assistance for any of our pro bono initiatives, please contact: